-Sarah has over 25 years’ experience drafting, prosecuting and defending patents, primarily before the European Patent Office (EPO).
+Sarah is a European and UK Patent Attorney with 30 years’ experience drafting, prosecuting and defending patents, primarily before the European Patent Office (EPO).
 She practices across a broad biotechnology subject matter base, including sequencing technology, genetics, gene delivery, vaccines, antibodies, diagnostic markers, personalised medicine, pharmaceutical formulation and dosage regimens and research tools.

 She has provided advice to many small and medium-sized companies, particularly in the UK and Scandinavia, including filing strategies and portfolio reviews, drafting specifications, and coordinating and managing foreign filings.

-Sarah joined J A Kemp in 1997, after working elsewhere in private practice since 1990, and became a partner at J A Kemp in 2002.
+Sarah joined J A Kemp in 1997, after working elsewhere in private practice since 1990.
+Sarah is ranked as an "IP Star" by Managing Intellectual Property.
+She became a partner at J A Kemp in 2002.
 She is also a member of the firm's management committee.